CrowdStrike/crimson-falcon/docs/HostsApi.md

 api_instance = Falcon::HostsApi.new
 opts = {
-  offset: 'offset_example', # String | The offset to page from, for the next result set
+  offset: 'offset_example', # String | The offset to page from, provided from the previous scroll call, for the next result set.
+For the first call, do not supply an offset.
   limit: 56, # Integer | The maximum records to return.
-[1-5000]
+[1-10000]
   sort: 'sort_example', # String | The property to sort by (e.g. status.desc or hostname.asc)
   filter: 'filter_example' # String | The filter expression that should be used to limit the results }